Decorate With Holly For Happy Holidays

 Origins of Holly

-It is an evergreen which loves moist and shady areas and is found in forests in Europe.
+It is an evergreen which loves moist and shady areas and is found in forests in Europe, where they would grow as natural hedges, and have since bene transplanted to North America.

 As a dioecious bush, there is a male and female plant which must be planted together to get the abundance of red berries on the female plant.
 These plants can reach amazing heights in their natural setting.